tatethurston/TwirpScript/README.md

 Twirp abstracts many network details from clients.
 Sometimes you will want more control over the underlying network request.
 For these cases, TwirpScript exposes `rpcTransport`.

-`rpcTransport` can be used to customize the network request made. `rpcTransport` can swap out the default implementation to use an [https agent](https://nodejs.org/api/https.html#https_class_https_agent), or a library like `axios`.Tthe transport only needs to implement the `RpcTransport` interface.
+`rpcTransport` can be used to customize the network request made. `rpcTransport` can swap out the default implementation to use an [https agent](https://nodejs.org/api/https.html#https_class_https_agent), or a library like `axios`.
+The transport only needs to implement the `RpcTransport` interface.
 It can also be used to "bake" in certain options, for example, setting `fetch`'s [credentials](https://developer.mozilla.org/en-US/docs/Web/API/fetch#credentials) option to `include` (which will include cookies in cross origin requests).

 `rpcTransport` can be set via _global configuration_ or _call site configuration_: